AlexAs33/I.Web_P1_GitRace/REPORT.md

       application.properties.
     - AI provided guidance on the use of setFallBackToSystemLocale(false).
     - AI provided explanation of how setFallBackToSystemLocale(false) works.
+    - AI proposed the core code to implement in the HelloController the lang parameter.
-- [Percentage of AI-assisted vs. original work]
+2. **Percentage of AI-assisted vs. original work:**
-- [Any modifications made to AI-generated code]
+3. **Any modifications made to AI-generated code:**
+    - The code of the HelloController that AI gave me was modified to keep the structure of the code that was given to us.

 ### Original Work
 1. **Work done without AI assistance:**